2025–26 Everton F.C. season

-The 2025–26 season is the 148th season in the history of Everton Football Club, and the club's 72nd consecutive season in the top flight of English football.
-In addition to the domestic league, the club is also participating in the FA Cup and the EFL Cup.
+The 2025–26 season was the 148th season in the history of Everton Football Club, and the club's 72nd consecutive season in the top flight of English football.
+In addition to the domestic league, the club also participated in the FA Cup and the EFL Cup.

-This season marks the first season at the club's new stadium, Hill Dickinson Stadium.
+This season marked the first campaign at the club's new ground, the Hill Dickinson Stadium.